pollen8io/fullstack-challenge/README.md

 ## From the devs at Pollen8

 Hopefully you'll enjoy crafting this project, as we will enjoy reviewing it!
-We look forward to seeing what you come up with, and maybe some time soon, working with you in the future.
+We look forward to seeing what you come up with, and maybe some time soon, working with you.

 Good luck!